Access to all levels - Adult £8, Concession £6, Child £5. Level 1 and Museum only - Adult £6, Concession £4, Child £3

 In 1836, an architectural competition was launched, inviting designs for an appropriate memorial.
 Two years later, the trustees approved the design submitted by George Meikle Kemp, and construction began in 1840.

-The Scott Monument, the largest monument to a writer anywhere in the world, is a truly unique building.
+The Scott Monument, among the largest monuments to a writer anywhere in the world, is a truly unique building.

 Since the day the competition to design it was announced, the monument has been the subject of much controversy.
 The gothic masterpiece we see today was chosen from a long list of entries by some of the leading architects working in Britain.